-There are several car rental agencies on North Caicos, which collectively offer every type of vehicle, from compact cars to vans, jeeps and SUVS.
+There are several car rental agencies on North Caicos, which collectively offer a full range of vehicles, from compact cars, to vans, jeeps, and SUVs.

 The North Caicos and Middle Caicos Causeway

 North Caicos and Middle Caicos are connected by a 1-mile (1.6 km) paved causeway road, which allows both islands to essentially function as one.
 The causeway is safe, easy to transit, and highly scenic.
 There’s no toll to use the causeway.